-How many meetings do you attend in a typical week or month?
+How many meetings do you attend in a typical month?
 Ten, twenty, more?
-And how many of those are necessary or important?
-Do they even achieve what they're supposed to?
+How many are necessary or important?
+Do they even achieve anything?

 Do your meetings get hijacked by the office bore who goes off at a tangent?
 Perhaps they drag on, wasting everyone's time?
 Or, worse still, include people who don't need to be there?

 If so, then it's time you made meetings more productive.

 - UK workers waste, on average, 13 days a year in meetings